uyuni-project/uyuni-rfc/accepted/00099-uyuni-cluster.md

 Goal: Implement core components of cluster orchestration.

-- Load Driver
+- Load Driver — essential core of the product, most complex part of the system.
 - Controller Node
+- Metastore
-- API Gateway (working prototype was already demonstrated on SUMA Winter Summit 2020)
+- API Gateway
+  >**NOTE:** Working prototype, which solves the essential blocker for multiple Uyuni Servers was already demonstrated on SUMA Winter Summit 2020.

 # Alternatives